-This career is regulated by the Nova Scotia Department of Health and Wellness.
-To work as a paramedic in Nova Scotia, an individual must register with and receive a certificate from Emergency Health Services.
+This career is regulated by the College of Paramedics of Nova Scotia (the College).
+To work as a paramedic in Nova Scotia an individual must be both registered and licensed with the College.